 I’ve been a gym owner for over 10 years.
 And NEVER, in my experience in this industry, did I imagine that one day the local gym would be closed down for an entire year nor will it be considered as a “high-risk environment.”

-But then, COVID-19 sweeps the world.
+But then, as we all saw, COVID-19 sweeped the world.
 And as states introduced lockdown orders around the country, I knew I needed to find a way to get out of this time of uncertainty.

 After all, health and fitness are more important now than ever, and it’s not likely that this pandemic will last forever.

 In all the time I’ve spent at home this year, I’ve found the most surprising gym membership statistics that will boost the industry ten-fold once the pandemic is over.

 These surprising gym membership statistics may help the gym members, fitness directors, and health club operators, both in the US and across the world.

 So, let’s dive straight into the data!

 - The Top 10 Most Important Gym Membership Statistics

 - Who’s Going To Your Gym: The Demographics of a Gym Member